 4. Inspection

-While intricate in-process control plans should be in place across a vendor’s fleet of CNC machinery, your renewable energy project may have certain requirements for final inspection like validation testing to make sure the finished product matches the original design.
+While intricate in-process control plans should be in place across a vendor’s fleet of CNC machinery, your renewable energy CNC machining project may have certain requirements for final inspection like validation testing to make sure the finished product matches the original design.
 For example, your fuel cell enclosure may need to be able to withstand 120 mph winds or a snow load of 2.9 kPa.

 Large and complex mechanical assembly

 Since this step can be critical to your project’s success, be sure to find a partner that uses progressive techniques to produce parts that meet your demanding specifications.
-Some equipment and software that is typically used during the final quality control process include comparators, gage makers, coordinate measuring machines and other precision measuring equipment and software.
+Some equipment and software that is typically used during the final quality control process include comparators, gage makers, coordinate measuring machines, and other precision measuring equipment and software.
 To ensure your project meets your needs, check on the quality competencies of any potential contract manufacturer.